Here’s the thing about sending sales proposals: you can’t settle for just quantity or quality — you need to have both.

 To increase your chances of moving your lead down the funnel, make sure it’s easy for your lead to take the next step.

 For example, if you want to set up a meeting with your lead, share a link to your calendar and let them book a slot from there.
 It’s important that you take over the prioritization part for your lead.
+You can also sync SharePoint calendar with Outlook so that everyone can see the meeting or the event and join it.

 Don’t make your lead respond and propose three time slots and/or venues — this adds unnecessary friction to the process, and might negatively impact your response rates.